Updating Git Project Structure

 • Readme

-Now this sounds great for creating new Ansible roles, but what about all of the hundreds of existing roles I have already?
-How will I get all of my existing roles into this same new structure?
-Well that is what I will be showing here.
-Exactly how I am CURRENTLY tackling this.
+This sounds great for creating new Ansible roles, but what about the hundreds of existing roles I already have?
+How will I incorporate all of them into this same new structure?

-In this example I will be working with my ansible-control-machine Ansible role.
+In this example, I will be working in my ansible-control-machine Ansible role.

 git clone [email protected]:mrlesmithjr/ansible-control-machine.git ansible-control-machine.orig